Aug 19, 2010

 ROBERT: Did you get sad?

 JERRY COYNE: I was extremely sad.
 You know, in the temperate zone in Boston, a botfly is not gonna make it.
 It just can't live.
-And so it was doomed from the start, but I wanted to see it complete its life cycle and unfortunately it didn't quite make it.
-So..
-I did the best I could with what I knew.
-You know, I think it's as—it added some richness to my life, it really did.
-People still get completely horrified when I tell 'em the story, even though to me it's, you know, it's sort of a nice story. [laughs]
+And so it was doomed from the start.
+But I wanted to see it complete its life cycle.
+And unfortunately, it didn't quite make it.
+So I did the best I could with what I knew.
+You know, I think it's—it added some richness to my life.
+It really did.
+People still get completely horrified when I tell them the story, even though to me it's—you know, it's sort of a nice story. [laughs]

 ROBERT: And we have time for one more story.
-A couple years ago I sat down with one of the great bug scientists, insect scientists in the world.
-His name's Tom Eisner.
-He teaches up at Cornell and has taught more scientists to love insects than anyone in the world probably.
-And I guess I wondered if you spent your whole life having feelings and very sophisticated feelings about tiny, almost alien life forms.
-How does that happen?
+A couple of years ago, I sat down with one of the great bug scientists—insect scientists in the world.
+His name is Tom Eisner.
+He teaches up at Cornell and has taught more scientists to love insects than anyone in the world, probably.
+And I guess I wondered if you spent your whole life having feelings and very sophisticated feelings about tiny, almost alien life forms, how does that happen?
 We spoke at the 92nd Street Y in Manhattan.

 TOM EISNER: According to my parents, when I first stood on my feet.